 Georgia is the dividing line between Asia and Europe.
-Once the ancient kingdoms of Colchis and Kartli-Iberia, they were invaded by the Persians, Arabs, Turks, Mongolians, and the Ottomans before being forcibly absorbed into Russia in the nineteenth century.
-After seventy years of communism, independence was declared by Georgia in 1991.
+Once the ancient kingdoms of Colchis and Kartli-Iberia, they were invaded by the Persians, Arabs, Turks, Mongolians, and the Ottomans before being forcibly absorbed into Russia in the 19th Century.
+After 70 years of communism, independence was declared by Georgia in 1991.

 The landscape is mountainous and rugged; the Greater and Lesser Caucasus Mountains lie in the north and south respectively.
 Largely agricultural, Georgia is famed for its wines.
 It has been a cultural melting pot for thousands of years and this is evident in Georgia’s culture and food.